Freshwater snail: Parasitology

 Freshwater snails are widely known to be hosts in the lifecycles of a variety of human and animal parasites, particularly trematodes (or "flukes").
 Some of these relations for prosobranch snails include Oncomelania in the family Pomatiopsidae as hosts of Schistosoma, and Bithynia, Parafossarulus and Amnicola as hosts of Opisthorchis.
 Thiara and Semisulcospira may host Paragonimus.
 Juga plicifera may host Nanophyetus salmincola.
 Basommatophoran snails are even more widely infected, with many Biomphalaria (Planorbidae) serving as hosts for Schistosoma mansoni, Fasciolopsis and other parasitic groups.
 The tiny Bulinus snails are hosts for Schistosoma haematobium.
-Lymnaeid snails (Lymnaeidae) serve as hosts for Fasciola and the cerceriae causing swimmer's itch.
+Lymnaeid snails (Lymnaeidae) serve as hosts for Fasciola and the cercariae causing swimmer's itch.
 The term "neglected tropical diseases" applies to all snail-borne infections, including schistosomiasis, fascioliasis, fasciolopsiasis, paragonimiasis, opisthorchiasis, clonorchiasis, and angiostrongyliasis.